moraygrieve/ethereum-test/admin/README.md

 cp .user.properties .<username>.properties
 ```

-The wallet_extension should be downloaded from the releases page and started using;
+The wallet_extension should be downloaded from the [releases page](https://github.com/obscuronet/go-obscuro/releases)
+and started using;

 ```
+wallet_extension -nodeHost testnet.obscu.ro -nodePortHTTP 13000 -nodePortWS 13001
 ```

 Funding the faucet